Expensify/App/docs/articles/expensify-classic/expensify-partner-program/Partner-Billing-Guide.md

   1. Create a dedicated email address that will act as the universal policy owner, for example, accounting@myfirm.com.
   2. Register this email with Expensify or your chosen platform and ensure it is verified and secured.
-  3. Within each client policy settings, add your centralized email (e.g. accounting@myfirm.com) as a policy admin.
+  3. Within each client workspace settings, add your centralized email (e.g. accounting@myfirm.com) as a workspace admin.
   4. Do the same with each client domain.